 While multiple ads show the Gallet Multichron 45 Decimal, to my knowledge, there is just one catalog showing the Decimal version of the Multichron 12.
 Interestingly, it does not feature diagonally beveled lugs but straight-beveled lugs.
 It also features the so-called “coat-hanger 7” dial and central chronograph seconds hand in blue.

 This dial style also resurfaced, making it the third known example, the owner of which is unknown.
 The fourth and last known example is one like mine and Daniel’s.
-It belongs to my watch friend, who gave it to his partner.
+It belonged to my watch friend, who gifted it to his partner.
 Believe it or not, fitted on a good old Bonklip bracelet, it became her daily beater.
 The idea of her sporting it casually all around the world makes me smile with pleasure.
 Happy hunting!